halfmoonui/halfmoon/CONTRIBUTING.md

 Before getting to the issues and pull requests, it is important to understand what the framework is trying to do.

-Halfmoon's stated goal is really simple - create a customizable frontend framework, has a built-in dark mode, and is great for building dashboards and tools.
-However, other goals are more implicit:
+Halfmoon's stated goal is really simple - create a customizable frontend framework, with a built-in dark mode, that is brilliant for building dashboards and tools.
+However, our other goals are more implicit:

 - Everything has to be **super functional and snappy**.
 Ideally, that means no performance issues and just consistently good execution.
 - Everything has to **look good** as well, and have a **single consistent style**.